 “Being a part of the MIE led me to realize how education is often interconnected to many other interests and majors.”

 - Minor in Education

-What is your major and why were you interested in pursuing the Minor in Education (MIE)?
+How did you become interested in the Minor in Education (MIE)?

 What are your future plans?

 I really love my position at Kupu, and I hope to continue doing environmental education.
 Eventually, I want to get my master’s in counseling and become a high school counselor since I love connecting with students.